nuxeo/nuxeo/modules/runtime/nuxeo-runtime-stream/README.md

 There are 2 types of Log configurations:

-- Chronicle: limited for single node: all producers and consumers must be on the same node.
+- In-Memory: limited for single node: all producers and consumers must be on the same node.
+No persistence.
 - Kafka: required for distributed producers and consumers.

 You can define a Log configuration with the following Nuxeo extension point: